Create a virtual machine to perform the creation of the pipeline and use as your website.

 Today’s financial world is complex, and the old technology used for constructing financial data pipelines isn’t keeping up.
 With multiple financial exchanges operating around the world and global user demand, these data pipelines have to be fast, reliable and scalable.

 Currently, using an econometric approach—applying models to financial data to forecast future trends—doesn’t work for real-time financial predictions.
 And data that’s old, inaccurate or from a single source doesn’t translate into dependable data for financial institutions to use.
-But building pipelines with Google Cloud Platform (GCP) can solve some of these key challenges.
+But building pipelines with Google Cloud can solve some of these key challenges.
 In this post, we’ll describe how to build a pipeline to predict financial trends in microseconds.
 We’ll walk through how to set up and configure a pipeline for ingesting real-time, time-series data from various financial exchanges and how to design a suitable data model, which facilitates querying and graphing at scale.

 - Cloud Dataflow for scalable data ingestion system that can handle late data